Gaussian Processes for Time Series with Lead-Lag Effects with applications to biology data: Additional experimental details

 \subsection{Simulation}

 \textbf{Parameter Estimation and Inference} The variable $T$ with various sample size was generated within the range (-50, 50), and a random variation was added by sampling from a uniform distribution with a range of $\mathrm{unif}(-\frac{1}{4},\frac{1}{4})$.
 Three kernels were all served as a covariance function to generate pairwise time series from Gaussian process(GP) with $b$, $a$, $s$ set to $0.3, 1, 2$.
 When fitting GPlag, the parameters $b$, $a$, $s$ were initialized with 1, 1, 1, respectively.
 For both GPlag and Lead-Lag methods, the upper bound for the time lag was set to 4.
-The maximum likelihood estimation (MLE) was obtained using the L-BFGS-B algorithm.
+The maximum likelihood estimation (MLE) was obtained using the L-BFGS-B algorithm. \changedreviewertwo{We plot the MLE of $b$ and $\sigma^2$, as well as $\sigma^2b$ (\Cref{fig:bsigma2}).
+The value of $\sigma^2b$ closely matches its true value, aligning with the theoretical predictions discussed in Theorem \Cref{thm:iden}.
+Additionally, as $n$ increases, the variance decreases, demonstrating the consistency of the MLE.}

+\changedreviewertwo{Furthermore, to evaluate the method's performance across different lengthscales $b$, and to examine their influence on the estimates of $a$ and $s$, we simulate $b=0.3, 5, 10$ for $n=50,100,200,300$ using the LExp kernel.
+The results, summarized in the \Cref{fig:variousb}, indicate that the value of $b$ does influence model optimization.
+Nonetheless, MLE of both $a$ and $a$ converge to their true values as the sample size increases.}

 \textbf{Prediction} For the process that time series generated from the kernel LExp in \Cref{eqn:LExp}, the variable $T$ with $n_l = 50$ was generated within the range (-25, 25), and a random variation was added by sampling from a uniform distribution with a range of $\mathrm{unif}(-\frac{1}{4},\frac{1}{4})$.
 For the linear process with non-Gaussian noise, the variable $T$ with $n_l = 100$ was generated within the range (0, 100) with $s = 20$.
 50\% data were randomly sampled as training sets in one time series, and the corresponding positions in the other time series were also treated as training sets.
 The remaining 50\% data were treated as testing sets.
 The initial, lower, and upper bound for the time lag was set to 1, -1, 5, respectively.
 The maximum likelihood estimation (MLE) was obtained using the L-BFGS-B algorithm.